mervn/answer-notation/README.md

 `dateOfAccess` : The date (yyyy.mm.dd) the work was accessed.

 `section` : The index of the relevant header.
-This is the data-source of `noteFrom`.
+This is the data-source of `highlight`.

 > For consistent results, all section-names should follow [this][MDLINK] format.
 If the target-location is inside of another location, use a period - for example, "chapter12.bottle.cap".